lkodinsson/MARS/Basic/PHB.md

 **Action Speed:** Variable

 This action covers most basic actions, like opening doors, activating wielded items, or using objects in the immediate area.
-Unless an object specifies, or a task requires an extended amount of time to perform, this action is usually considered a swift action.
+Unless an object specifies, or a task requires an extended amount of time to perform, this action is considered a swift action.

 #### Move